ohzecodes/the-Great-Hotel-App/readme.md

 ## Overview

-This is a web application for rating hotels, similar to the popular site TripAdvisor.
-It was developed as part of My Full Stack Web Development Course (CPSC 2600) as a final project, and it allowed me to showcase my skills and demonstrate my ability to create a functional web application from start to finish.
+The Hotel Rating Web Application is a platform for reviewing and rating hotels, similar in concept to the well-known TripAdvisor.
+This was a final project for the Full Stack Development course.
+This course covered the MongoDB, ExpressJS, ReactJS and NodeJS Stack.
+It provided me with the opportunity to demonstrate my capabilities in creating a Functional Web Application from conception to completion, and allowed me to showcase my skills in web development.

 ### Prerequisites